Story - 8.5/10

 All of the main cast VA's are back and they're as good as ever.
 The only downside is that since the film follows the episodic format and can't contribute directly to the plot of the main series, we don't get to experience much in the way of emotional highlights or lowlights from them.
 Sound effects are punchy and perfect.

 The music is as good as anything Kanno has ever done, which is to say very good indeed.
-Standout track for me was 'Knock on the Sky', partly because it's just such a hectic rocker and partly because it's fitted so perfectly with the choreography of the fight it's set to.
+Standout track for me was 'Pushing the Sky', partly because it's just such a hectic rocker and partly because it's fitted so perfectly with the choreography of the fight it's set to.

 Characters - 9/10